sahilrajput03/sahilrajput03/learn-jest-expect.md

     });
   });
   ```
-- Socket.io Testing with jest:  Click here: Official Docs - [Click here](https://socket.io/docs/v4/testing/)
+## Socket.io Testing with jest:

+Click here: Official Docs - [Click here](https://socket.io/docs/v4/testing/)

-- Amazingly defined funcion to wait for a callback function but reject after 2 seconds if didn't receive the event, YO!!
+## Amazingly defined funcion to wait for a callback function but reject after 2 seconds if didn't receive the event, YO!!

   ![image](https://user-images.githubusercontent.com/31458531/203509895-cc71e1db-36c1-4f62-be6b-d1e55a211d8f.png)

-- **Jest debugging command from official docs:** `node --inspect-brk node_modules/.bin/jest --runInBand [any other arguments here]`
+## Jest debugging command from official docs:

+`node --inspect-brk node_modules/.bin/jest --runInBand [any other arguments here]`

-- **Define test timeout for a individual test like that:**
+## Define test timeout for a individual test like that

   ```js
   it('does a lot of stuff exceeding default 5 sec timeout', async () => {